 Essay Writing

-A college essay goes by many names: paper, research paper, essay, theme.
-Most of these names refer to a piece of writing in which you offer your own idea about a topic.
-This concept is really important.
-The purpose of most college essay writing assignments is not for you to find and directly report the information you find.
-Instead, it’s to think about the information you find, come up with your own idea or assertion about your topic, and then provide support that shows why you think that way.
+College writing assignments go by many names: papers, research papers, essays, reflections, responses.
+The unifying characteristic of these different assignments will be your task: to offer your own idea about a topic and support it with evidence.
+The purpose of most college writing assignments is not for you to find and directly report the information you discover.
+Instead, you are meant to think about the information you collect, develop your own idea about your topic, and then provide support that shows why you think that way.

-The video below shows real students from a college writing class talking about writing for college and what they learned from taking a college writing class.
+The video below shows real students discussing what they learned from taking a college writing class.

 Video Transcript